-EMERGENCIES
+Section 5 EMERGENCIES

 Be prepared to deal with emergencies before they happen.
-Try to formulate a plan for each type of emergency in advance so you can make decisions quickly and without hesitation.
+Try to formulate a plan for each type of emergency in advance in order to make decisions quickly and without hesitation.
 Precious moments lost can mean the difference between losing and saving a life.